SVI-Capstone/svi_capstone/README.md

 *Goal # 2* - To build a model based SVI score component features that can predict COVID cases by census tract within San Antonio, TX

 ### Background
-The SVI (Social Vulnerability Index) was developed to help city governments and first responders predict areas that are particularly vulnerable in emergency situations so that resources can be prioritized to help areas at high risk (Citation CDC Website).
+The SVI (Social Vulnerability Index) was developed to help city governments and first responders predict areas that are particularly vulnerable in emergency situations so that resources can be prioritized to help areas at high risk (CDC's Social Vulnerability Index, 2020).
 The CDC’s Social Vulnerability Index (CDC SVI) uses 15 U.S. census variables to classify census tracts with a composite score between 0 and 1 (lower scores = less vulnerability, higher score = greater vulnerability.
 This socre is calculated by first ranking every census tract, in every country, in every state, in the United States.
 Those ranked tracks are then broken up to 4 themes (socioeconomic status, household composition and disability, minority status and language, household type and transportation) and reclassified.
 This overall score is then tallied by summing the themed percentiles and ranked on a score between 0 and 1.

 While SVI was designed to help city goverments repsond to emergency situations, the efficacy of the systems has never been tested on in response to a global pandemic.
 COVID-19 is the disease caused by a new coronavirus called SARS-CoV-2.
 WHO first learned of this new virus on 31 December 2019, following a report of a cluster of cases of ‘viral pneumonia’ in Wuhan, People’s Republic of China.
-(Citation WHO).
+(World Health Organization, 2020).
 As of 9 December 2020, more than 68.4 million cases have been confirmed, with more than 1.56 million deaths attributed to COVID-19.

 ### Deliverables
 1. Model to predict COVID 19 symptomatic infection by census tract in Bexar county